 What should you be cautious about when applying for a hard money loan?
 Be very aware that you will be paying a high amount for your loan not only in terms of high interest but also in terms of high fees.

-Your lender will probably be quite unforgiving too, and may determine whether to fund your mortgage based purely on whether they could profit if they need to foreclose on you.
-If you are confident in yourself and your resources though, a hard money loan can be the means to achieving your dreams when all other doors have been shut on you.
+KUR BCA lenders can also be unforgiving, and may determine whether to fund your mortgage based solely on whether they can make a profit if they need to foreclose on you.
+If you are confident in yourself and your resources, a cash loan can be a means to achieve your dreams when all doors are closed to you.